Program overview

 Program structure

-• Hands-on training in various healthcare settings
+• Hands-on training in healthcare settings

 • Field placement opportunities to gain real-world experience